compulim/docs/testframework.md

 All test frameworks listed support asynchronous tests, including asynchronous `beforeEach`/`afterEach` and `it`/`test`.

-There are multiple way to do asynchronous in JavaScript, we prefer ES6 `async`-`await` pattern.
+There are multiple way to do asynchronous in JavaScript, we prefer ES6 `async`-`await` pattern for clarity.
 For unsupported environment, we can always Babel it.

 ## Mocha

 [http://mochajs.org/](http://mochajs.org/)

+"The test framework everyone knows."

+### Pluses

-Traditional `describe('apple').it('should be red')` coding style.
+* Traditional `describe('apple').it('should be red')` coding style.

-Support Visual Studio Online build reports by using [JUnit reporter](https://www.npmjs.com/package/mocha-junit-reporter).
+* Support Visual Studio Online build reports by using [JUnit reporter](https://www.npmjs.com/package/mocha-junit-reporter).

-Visual Studio Test Explorer integration thru [Node.js Tools for Visual Studio](https://github.com/Microsoft/nodejstools#readme) and a `*.njsproj` file.
+* Visual Studio Test Explorer integration thru [Node.js Tools for Visual Studio](https://github.com/Microsoft/nodejstools#readme) and a `*.njsproj` file.

-Support asynchronous tests thru `done()` callback or `Promise` (`async`-`await`).
+* Support asynchronous tests thru `done()` callback or `Promise` (`async`-`await`).

-CLI is limited, only run all tests or `grep`-ed tests, forcing you to run multiple tests everytime.
+* CLI is limited, only run all tests or `grep`-ed tests, forcing you to run multiple tests everytime.

 ### Sample code